HusainKapadia/Energy-Poverty-JRC/README.md

 **Climate Data:** Climate dataset for Amsterdam (closest KNMI station in Schiphol).
 A dataset of one year constructed from weather data averaged over a multitude of years (1991-2018), with a one hour time resolution.
 Displays the average hourly values of weather parameters: irradiation, temperature, wind, cloud, pressure, rainfall, irradiance, elevation, azimuth.
 The climate database is dynamically updated.
 Every hour, the hourly average of the real-time weather measurements is added to the climate database by making a weighted average with the climate parameter values in the historical database.

 **Weather data**: the weather of today and yesterday with a 10-minute time resolution.
 Not provided in this repository.
 Head over to the [Dutch PV website](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) to download the data relevant for today.

-### PVGIS  (solar weather data and solar energy potential)
-Useful for point 3-*potential*.
-The European Commission developed the tool PVGIS (Geographical Assessment of Solar Resource and Performance of Photovoltaic Technology).
-It contains maps, interactive tools and data for solar energy.
-First get familiar with what is offered in the website [here](http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html).

-**Maps photovoltaic electricity potential**: 500m resolution map for solar energy potential.
-Go [here](http://re.jrc.ec.europa.eu/pvg_download/map_index.html).

-**Spatial solar radiation data**: Several solar radiation datasets from different remote sensing data sources.
-Go [here](http://re.jrc.ec.europa.eu/pvg_download/data_download.html).

-### Earth Observation Data
-**EO-Browser by Sentinel Hub:** user-friendly way to download and visualize Earth Obervation data from Sentinel, Landsat, MODIS satellites.
-Go [here](https://apps.sentinel-hub.com/eo-browser/), you need to set up an account.

-**Triplesat:** 0.8 resolution satellite data for The Netherlands.
-Go [here](https://www.satellietdataportaal.nl/)

-### Gemeente Amsterdam Data (solar panel inventory and rooftop potential)
-Context for point 2-*inventory* and point 3-*potential*.
-'Extra' datasets by the Gemeente Amsterdam are shared for context.
-They are considered 'extra' as the marketplace doesn't need to upload an inventory of the existing solar panels in a city, this will instead be determined by the registered users (see requirements/comments point 2).

-**Solar panels in Amsterdam:** Go [here](https://maps.amsterdam.nl/zonnepanelen/?LANG=en).

-**Rooftop potential Amsterdam:** 0.5 resolution data.
-Go [here](https://www.zonatlas.nl/amsterdam/).